ErikRospo/Mini-8/doc.md

 - `r0-r3` registers are general purpose, and can be the source or destination of any operation, for any purpose.
 - `r4` is the [RAM](#memory) address register, and is used to point to the current RAM address, along with:
 - `r5` is the [RAM](#memory) data register, which is used to read/write data from/to RAM.
 - `r6` is reserved for future use, and should not be used in programs.
-Reads and writes will be discarded, and is undefined behavior.
+Reads from `r6` will return `0x00`, and writes to `r6` will be ignored.
+This is undefined behavior, and should not be relied upon.
 - `r7` is the program counter, which points to the next instruction to execute, and is used for `CALL` and `RET` operations.

 The canonical register names are `r0`, `r1`, `r2`, `r3`, `r4`, `r5`, and `r7`.